MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 >
 > - If a machine group is in maintenance mode, all the machines of the group are in maintenance mode and you can't change them individually.
 > - When machines require some specific actions (such as key rotation), maintenance mode is disabled.
-> - If a desktop flow is currently running on your machine when the maintenance mode is enabled, the run won't be canceled.
+> - If a desktop flow is currently running on your machine when the maintenance mode is enabled, the run doesn't get canceled.
-> - When a machine is in maintenance mode, no new run is assigned to this machine.
-If the machine is standalone, the desktop flow run will be put in the run queue.
-If the machine is part of machine group, the desktop flow will be assigned to an active machine.
+> - When a machine is in maintenance mode, no new run is assigned to it.
+If the machine is standalone, the desktop flow run will is put in the run queue.
+If the machine is part of machine group, the desktop flow is assigned to an active machine.
 Timeout remains the same by default.

 ## View list of machines